refilwejazzy/noir-et-blanc-website/README.md

-title: "Noir et Blanc Bistro 🍽️✨"
+Noir et Blanc Bistro 🍽️✨

-description: >
   Welcome to the Noir et Blanc Bistro website — a sleek, modern, and elegant online presence for a refined dining experience.
 This project showcases a beautifully designed restaurant website built with HTML, CSS, and Bootstrap, featuring a sophisticated black, white, and grey color palette. 🎨⚫⚪